W. Bloom

 And can we just throw out all the pundits?
 All the talking heads on cable news channels, all the NY Times and Washington Post opinion columnists, all the podcasters, all the YouTubers — all of them?

 Turn them all off.
 What was the use of listening to any of them?
 They were wrong about everything and then they blamed other people for their failures.
+They aren’t helping us; they’re feeding on us.
+They’re producing theatre of manipulation.
+Do not trust your spiritual well-being to anyone who profits from outrage.

 Anyone who has monetized liberal attention needs to go.
 Their profit motive is not aligned with seeing progressive policies actually come to fruition; it is aligned with keeping us constantly angry and upset.
 They make money selling us false hope and then they make money off our despair when those hopes are dashed.